MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ### BitLocker

-You can enable to BitLocker by via Intune when joined to Entra ID (Azure AD).
+You can enable BitLocker via Intune when joined to Entra ID (Azure AD).
 To learn more, see [Encrypt Windows devices with BitLocker in Intune](/mem/intune/protect/encrypt-devices).

 #### To enable BitLocker on a stand-alone Surface Hub 3